petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

 Azure Spot Instances allow you to take advantage of unused Azure capacity at a significant cost savings.
 By combining Spot Instances with standby pools in Virtual Machine Scale Sets, you can optimize costs while maintaining scalability.
 However, there are specific considerations and limitations when using Spot Instances with standby pools:

 - Standby pools only support spot instances when used with scale sets configured to use 100% Spot Instances (not a mix of Spot and regular instances).
 - Standby pools only support spot instances when used with a scale set that has the spot eviction policy set as delete.
-Deallocate eviction policy is not currently supported.
+Deallocate eviction policy isn't currently supported.
-- Standby pools using spot instances cannot use a hibernated VM state.
+- Standby pools using spot instances can't use a hibernated VM state.
 Only running and deallocated pool state are supported.

 This article explains how to configure and use Spot Instances with standby pools, including details about supported VM states and their behavior.

 > [!NOTE]
-> Creating and attaching a standby pool to a scale set using spot instances is not yet supported in the Azure portal.
+> Creating and attaching a standby pool to a scale set using spot instances isn't yet supported in the Azure portal.

 ## Supported VM states for Spot Instances in standby pools

 When using Spot Instances with standby pools, you can configure the pool to use either a **running** or **deallocated** VM state.
-Hibernate is not supported when using spot instances.
+Hibernate isn't supported when using spot instances.
 Each state has different behaviors:

 ### Running state
 - The virtual machines in the standby pool remain in a running state.